NeuroJSON/jnifti/JNIfTI_specification.md

 Grammar
 ------------------------

-All JNifTi files are JData specification compliant.
+All JNIfTI files are JData specification compliant.
 The same as JData, it has both a text format based on JSON serialization and a binary format based on the UBJSON serialization scheme.
 The two forms can be converted from one to another.

-Briefly, the text-based JNifTi is a valid JSON file with the extension to support concatenated JSON objects; the binary-format JNifTi is a valid UBJSON file with the extended syntax to support N-D array.
+Briefly, the text-based JNIfTI is a valid JSON file with the extension to support concatenated JSON objects; the binary-format JNIfTI is a valid UBJSON file with the extended syntax to support N-D array.
 Please refer to the JData specification for the definitions.